System tools for Optimizely Data Platform (ODP)

 In addition to the system tools available in Opal, Optimizely Data Platform (ODP) includes a set of system tools designed to support getting campaign information.

-You can ask Opal what tools it has at any time.
+Ask Opal what tools it has at any time.
 For example, enter "Please list the tools you have with a brief description of what they do and the parameters" into Opal Chat.

-Click a tool's name to expand it and learn when to use it, its required and optional parameters, and example prompts to calling the tool.
+Click a tool's name to expand it and learn when to use it, its required and optional parameters, and example prompts for calling the tool.
 If you do not provide a required parameter, Opal prompts you for it.

 suggest_odp_audiences – Suggests new real-time audiences you can create in ODP based on your existing schema.